csomgyula/sandbox/primes/README.md

 ## Interval split estimation

 * This is a heuristic typically usable for estimatating aggregations (such as e.g. count, sum).
-Lets say we want a quick method to estimate the reciprocials:
+Lets say we want a quick elementary method to estimate the reciprocials:

 $$
 1/1 + 1/2 + 1/3 ... + 1/n